-rey illioination - for definitions and notes se Rey information - for definitions and notes see Appendix A Published Admission Number (PAN) for Reception 15 Do we have a catchment area?
+Rey Information - for definitions and notes see Appendix A Published Admission Number (PAN) for Reception 15 Do we have a catchment area?
 Yes Department for Education school number 878 - 3115 Age range of children in this school?
-4-11 What kind of school is this?
+4-11 (2-11 including Early Years provision) What kind of school is this?
 Academy, Church of England Diocese of Exeter Who is the Admissions authority?
 The academy trust Do we belong to a federation or chain of schools?
 The Link Academy Trust When will children in the normal age group for Reception have been born? see notes below 1 September 2014 to 31 August 2015 When can parents apply for admission to Reception?
 15 November 2018 to 15 January 2019 How can parents apply for admission to Reception? online at devon.cc/admissionsonline paper forms at devon.cc/admissions or from the school office Is there a Supplementary Information Form (SIF) for additional priority?
 No When will places be offered for Reception?
 16 April 2019 When should appeals for admissions to Reception be submitted?
 15 May 2019 When can applications for In-year admission be made?
-Applications can be made for in-year admission at any time after the start of the Reception year up to the final half term in Year 6. , /,,,
+Applications can be made for in-year admission at any time after the start of the Reception year up to the final half term in Year 6.
+When can applications for In-year admission be time after the start of the Reception year up to the final